 When married couples have life insurance, they typically name each other as the beneficiary of the policy.
 Whether the divorce automatically cancels your ex-spouse's designation as the beneficiary of the life insurance amount can be tricky to determine, and it is affected both by Missouri law and the language of your life insurance plan.

 During your divorce, any life insurance policies should be brought to the attention of your divorce attorney.
 Your attorney can analyze Missouri law and your unique policy to determine the appropriate steps that will protect your financial assets.

 Consult a Missouri Divorce Attorney

 Division of retirement assets is important to the parties, all of whom want to protect their financial interests.
-Retirement account division can be complex, but with the help of an experienced Missouri divorce attorney like Joshua Wilson, you can be assured you are following the law and protecting your finances.
+Retirement account division can be complex, but with the help of experienced Missouri divorce attorneys from Higher Level Legal, you can be assured you are following the law and protecting your finances.